cape-optional/MSOE_ARC_Guide/docs/events.md

 At our yearly High Altitude Balloon Launch, we attach a small radio transmitter to a large Mylar balloon, fill the balloon with helium, set up a ground tracking station, and release the balloon over Lake Michigan.
 With APRS or WSPR capabilities, the balloon payload's transmissions of GPS position data are received by many stations around the globe as it traverses the world in the jetstream.
 Stations that receive these transmissions upload the position of the balloon to the internet, where its progress can be tracked by everyone, making it a very cool experiment.
 These balloons are known to travel at speeds of up to 120MPH for many weeks before popping.

+#### Advertising the Launch

+Two sizes of posters were created in 2019 for advertising the launch.
+One is a large size to be printed by the MSOE IT Plotters in color and hung above the IT service desk in the CC, and one is an 8.5x11 size that can be printed in color by student life and hung on bulletin boards around campus.
+These files are available as downloadable/editable vector graphics on the W9HHX Canva account (which is linked to the Google account).
+See separate page for more info about advertising with posters.

+Make sure to hype the launch up to club members in the weeks leading up to it, and also make sure to submit a publicity statement to the MSOE Newsroom afterwards.
+Our club advisors can assist with identifying the right person to send that to.

 #### Purchasing a Balloon

-The High Altitude Balloon (HAB) kit may be purchased from Mr. Bill Brown WB8ELK, who resides in Huntsville, AL. His [website](http://www.wb8elk.com/) has useful information about the kits, although the information seems to border on out-of-date.
+The High Altitude Balloon (HAB) kit may be purchased from Mr. Bill Brown WB8ELK, who resides in Huntsville, AL. His [website](http://www.wb8elk.com/) has useful information about the kits.
 Purchases are made through PayPal, so someone needs to have an account they are willing to use for this purpose.
 In the past, a club advisor provided the PayPal account, although the Club Treasurer could also.

 The HAB kits comes in two varieties as of Feb.
 2020.
 These are APRS (2m) and WSPR (HF).
 Both serve the same purpose of reporting GPS data in packets, and as of the above date the W9HHX club as only tried the APRS variety.
 APRS is perhaps the most widely supported reporting network, because WSPR is not meant for that purpose necessarily.
 However, the upside of WSPR is over-the-horizon reporting, meaning the range of the balloon is much greater, and the signals may be received even when the balloon is over an ocean.
 This benefit is gained through the use of HF frequencies rather than the 2m band, which has a line of sight limitation.